 As archival research and fieldwork are completed, it may be useful to prepare a variety of kinds of maps to aid in evaluation and planning.
-Maps are multiple overlays on a master map, showing the following categories of information are often prepared:
+Maps $\neg r$ multiple overlays on a master map, showing the tollowing categories of information are often prepared:

-- 1. Predicted areas of sensitivity.
+1. Predicted areas of sensitivity.
 Areas where, based on survey work to date, it is predicted that significant historic resources may occur should be identified on maps.
-Such maps can help guide continuing survey efforts and provide community planners with early warning of potential conflicts between development and preservation, even when survey data are not yet complete. - 2.
-Areas where survey is needed.
-Areas where the analysis of historic contexts and survey priorities indicate that survey is necessary, but where survey has not yet occurred, should be identified on maps, and eliminated as the survey progresses. - 3.
-Buildings and structures.
+Such maps can help guide continuing survey efforts and provide community planners with early warning of potential conflicts between development and preservation, even when survey data are not yet complete.

+2. Areas where survey is needed.
+Areas where the analysis of historic contexts and survey priorities indicate that survey is necessary, but where survey has not yet occurred, should be identified on maps, and eliminated as the survey progresses.

+3. Buildings and structures.
 All buildings and structures, regardless of age, should be mapped, differentiating those that contribute to the character of the area surveyed from those that do not.
 (See definitions of contributing and noncontributing resources on p.
+45.)

-45.) - 4.
-Architectural style or period.
+4. Architectural style or period.
 A map plotting architectural periods might be prepared by an architectural historian to show areas with particular design characteristics.
-This information may assist in identifying districts. - 5.
-Historical events.
+This information may assist in identifying districts.

+5. Historical events.
 Based on information gathered by archival researchers, and oral history or ethnography, a map may be prepared showing structures, sites, or areas associated with historic events, trends, activities, or important individuals in the history of the community.
-This information may also assist in identifying districts. - 6.
-Cultural groups.
-A map or series of maps showing the locations and distribution of different social, economic, or ethnic groups at various periods in the past may be prepared.
+This information may also assist in identifying districts.

+6. Cultural groups.
+A map or series of maps showing the locations and distribution of different social,

+How and why are resources evaluated?

+The primary reason to evaluate properties found through the survey is to designate those which are worthy of preservation and should be considered in local planning.
+These properties may be listed in a historic resources inventory-a selective list of resources meeting establishing criteria of significance.
+By providing information on historic significance, integrity, and boundaries, survey results may provide the basis for designation of historic properties and districts under a local preservation ordinance and subsequently serve as an authoritative basis for design review and other functions of the local historic preservation commission.
+Furthermore, decisions concerning a wide range of local preservation activities, both economic, or ethnic groups at various periods in the past may be prepared.